isakpulkki/15PuzzleSolver/README.md

 # 15PuzzleSolver

-This project is a GUI application that is made with TKinter.
-The application allows users to play the 15 Puzzle game and display optimal moves to solve it.
+This is a Python-based GUI application built with the TKinter library.
+It enables users to play the 15 Puzzle game and presents them with optimal moves to solve it.

-The implementation uses the Iterative Deepening A* -algorithm with an additive pattern database as a heuristic to find the optimal moves to solve the Puzzle.
+To achieve this, the application employs the Iterative Deepening A* algorithm, which uses an additive pattern database as a heuristic to determine the best moves to solve the puzzle.

 ## Instructions